donbro/lsdb/README.md

 ## installation

 Source available via `github`.
-The lsdb git repo is:
+Installations steps are the usual:

     git clone git://github.com/donbro/lsdb.git

-This package may be installed globally:

 	cd lsdb
 	python setup.py install

-or locally:

-	cd lsdb
+	python setup.py test

+or to install just for the local user:

     python setup.py install --prefix=${HOME}

 or, to use it without installing, e.g., for development work:

-	cd lsdb
 	python setup.py develop

-In this case the lsdb script points to the working version, not an installed version.
+In this case the `lsdb` script points to the working version, not an installed version.

-Installation from source
+In the future we would like to have something like:

+    $ sudo pip install lsdb

+but for now this is just an in-house utility.

-## License
+## license

 Please read LICENSE.txt in this directory.